 If you don’t have any of these, you could probably bake the loaf directly onto a parchment-lined baking sheet, but you might have to reduce the water quantity to a little less so your bread doesn’t go flat.

 Please give the baking ring hack a try.
 The details to make a baking ring are listed in the recipe instructions and video.
 Using the ring will help contain your dough.

 It’s a simple baking trick to encourage your dough to bake up nice and high.
-Doing so will create larger slices of bread rather than a skinny little biscotti looking pieces.
+Doing so will create larger slices of bread rather than skinny little biscotti-looking pieces.